East Liberty Presbyterian Church: Sculpture in the chancel

 A "sounding board" is mounted above the pulpit, which served, prior to modern microphone and speaker systems, to project the preacher's voice into the nave.
 The imposing reredos is constructed of Alabama limestone.
 The Last Supper, carved by John Angel, is regarded as one of the two outstanding achievements of his career (the other being the bronze doors of St. Patrick's Cathedral in New York City).
-The scene was carved from a twenty-two ton rectangular block of Hauteville marble.
+The scene was carved from a twenty-two-ton rectangular block of Hauteville marble.

 Elsewhere, the chancel features several types of marble.
 The red marble of the Communion Table was imported from Algeria.
 The chancel floor, formed into a geometrical design, is made of Hauteville marble from France, French Antique Rogue, Swiss Cipolin, Statuary White, Greek Verde Antique, Sarrancolin West, Campan Rubane, Red Levanto, Vermont Verde Antique and Swedish Green.

 The Tower Bell

 The central tower of the church is home to a bell cast by the Meneely Bell Foundry of Troy, NY.
 Weighing 2,760 pounds, it was donated by Barbara Negley in 1867.
 Its inscription reads: "Donated to the First Presbyterian Church of East Liberty by Mrs. B. A. Negley, in the 89th year of her age.
 Pastors - Rev. William B. McIlvaine, Rev. John Gillespie."
-Notable occasions on which the bell was rung include the Centennial of the Singing of the Declaration of Independence, the passing of the funeral train of Resident McKinley, and during the World War as a call to prayer.
+Notable occasions on which the bell was rung include the Centennial of the signing of the Declaration of Independence, the passing of the funeral train of Resident McKinley, and during the World War as a call to prayer.